Lactose Intolerance

 Most gastroenterologists have accepted the hydrogen breath test as the method of choice for diagnosing lactose intolerance.
 It is not only more accurate, but is non-invasive as well.
 Our particular testing machine not only looks for hydrogen, but also measures methane gas that can only occur in up to 20 percent of lactose intolerant patients.
 In other words, a patient who is lactose intolerant may only produce methane.
 There exist less expensive test units that only measure hydrogen and may, in fact, miss the diagnosis of lactose intolerance.

-Our office has acquired a top of the line breath testing analyzer from a company that is the leader in this field, the Quintron Corporation.
-They have spent hours with our staff instructing them on the proper utilization of the machine and analysis of data.
-Not only can we test for lactose intolerance, but we also offer breath testing, using the substance called lactulose, for detection of bacterial overgrowth that is being recognized more and more as a significant factor in the mechanisms underlying the Irritable Bowel Syndrome (IBS).
+We test for lactose intolerance, in conjuction with Commonwealth Laboratories, but we also offer breath testing, using the substance called lactulose, for detection of bacterial overgrowth that is being recognized more and more as a significant factor in the mechanisms underlying the Irritable Bowel Syndrome (IBS).
 IBS patients suffer from abdominal bloating and pain, irregular bowels habits, and often alternating diarrhea and constipation.
 There is a growing popularity in identifying bacterial overgrowth in patients with IBS symptoms and treating this overgrowth with special antibiotics that target this intestinal overgrowth of bacteria.
 Clinical studies have shown an improvement in subsets of IBS patients who have bacterial overgrowth.
 Naturally, those suffering from these symptoms should see their doctor or contact our office for a comprehensive evaluation.

 The protocol for the test is simple; nothing by mouth after midnight, no smoking for 1/2 hour prior to and during testing, no napping during the examination and no exercising prior to or during the examination.
 Detailed instructions are included with the test kits.